wasita/shared-reality/data/README.md

 # Data Documentation

-This folder contains the behavioral data from the shared reality experiments.
+This folder contains the behavioral data from our experiments.

 ## Files